Skip to Content Accessibility Information

 Our Mission

-The Department of Public Safety and Correctional Services protects the public, its employees, and detainees and offenders under its supervision.
+The Department of Public Safety and Correctional Services protects the public, its employees, and the justice-involved individuals it is responsible for.

 Learn More